Counseling is . . .

 They will contact the counselor on-call for you.

-We also are a training facility and as such have Master's-level Counseling Interns who see students.
+We are also a training facility and as such have Master's-level Counseling Interns